rojo-rbx/rojo.space/docs/properties.md

 ```

 ### ProtectedString
-A string.
+For both implicit and explicit values, the format is a string.

 ```json
 "print('Hello world!')"
 ```

 ### Ray
-May have one of several formats.
+The Ray type cannot be specified implicitly.
+For explicit values, there are several possible formats.

 An object with origin and direction fields.
 Each component is a [Vector3](#vector3).